farirpgs/fari-app/lib/srds/fate-core.md

 With a firm grasp of what the extra does, you’ll choose which character elements best reinforce those ideas in play and how you’ll use them.

-{example}

-For Zird’s magic, the group decides that it should use aspects and skills for sure—there’s a clear story influence, and magic creates a new avenue of dealing with problems.
+> For Zird’s magic, the group decides that it should use aspects and skills for sure—there’s a clear story influence, and magic creates a new avenue of dealing with problems.
 They don’t want it to enhance other skills, but rather stand alone, so it doesn’t use stunts.
 They don’t envision any kind of “mana pool” or other resource associated with it, so it doesn’t use stress or consequences.

 ### Permissions And Costs